Dylan-Stout/MobileTrackerJ/README.md

 # MobileTrackerJ
 Java web application for storing and displaying GPS coordinates.
-Location data is sent via POST by Palantir GPS mobile application.
-Uses Google Maps javascript API so an API key is needed to operate.
+Location data is sent over HTTPS by client application(s) - Palantir GPS poll is suggested.
+Uses Google Maps javascript API so an API key is needed to run the map engine.

 # Setup
 ### Create Databases